 AI robotics company Advanced Navigation is vying to be the first Australian company to reach the moon onboard NASA’s Artemis mission by 2024.

-The company announced a deal with US-based space systems firm Intuitive Machines on Monday related to of Advanced Navigation patented technologies that will be on board lunar landers that are expected to undertake four moon landings and deliver two lunar communication relay satellites by 2025.
+The company announced a deal with US-based space systems firm Intuitive Machines on Monday related to Advanced Navigation patented technologies that will be on board lunar landers that are expected to undertake four moon landings and deliver two lunar communication relay satellites by 2025.

 This includes delivering science investigations and a technology demonstration to the Moon in 2024 as a part of the NASA’s Commercial Lunar Payload Services initiative, the Tipping Point technology opportunity, and the Artemis program to return astronauts to the moon.